Yugoslavia at the 1960 Summer Olympics

 Athletes from the Federal People's Republic of Yugoslavia competed at the 1960 Summer Olympics in Rome, Italy.
 116 competitors, 107 men and 9 women, took part in 64 events in 14 sports.

 Yugoslavia had won silver medals in Men's Football (Soccer) for the past 3 Summer Games and finally won gold in Rome.

 Medalists

+Competitors

+The following is the list of Yugoslav competitors at the 1960 Olympic Games by sport.